 The Importance of Formulating the Research Problem

-There are lots of benefits of formulating a research problem because the actual process of research begins with the formulation of the research problem.
+There are lots of benefits to formulating a research problem because it is one of the preliminary steps in the research process.
 Some essential benefits of research problem are given below;

 - Formulating a research problem is known as the preliminary step to conduct the research study.
 Its reason is that by formulating the research problem, you can easily understand the research procedure.

 - By formulating the research problem, we can easily determine the objective and intention of the research.
 If we don’t formulate the research problem, we can’t determine the research methodology.

 - By formulating the research problem, we can easily generate clear questions relevant to the research paper.
 An interesting and intriguing research paper is also necessary to engage the researchers in the research process.